top of page

 Since 2023 Landcare Australia has been Greyhound's National Environmental Partner and they do amazing work to protect local ecosystems and improve sustainability of the land through numerous tree planting projects and the construction of safe crossing highway access bridges for native wildlife.

-K'gari Campsite
+K'gari campsite

 Dingos are Eco Certified with Ecotourism Australia and our K’gari campsite is on Butchulla land.